About Me

 I started as a mechanical engineer in Colombia, writing my thesis on the biomechanics and mechanical advantage of the human locomotion system – Euler angles and long hours in the motion lab.
 After graduating I moved into designing hydroelectric plants and leading teams of engineers and designers.
 Then I came to Berlin, earned an MSc in Process, Energy, and Environmental Systems Engineering at TU Berlin – my thesis with WWF-Germany was modeling a cooling system for a server room from the thermo-economic and exergo-economic perspective, solving complex systems of equations in EES.
 Later I certified as a PMP and Lean Six Sigma practitioner.
 From there, a decade crossing boundaries: energy consulting at GETEC, BI systems at WWF, project management at Green City Solutions, co-founding a sustainability startup (Hedera Sustainable Solutions GmbH), process mining consulting at Appian, and deploying ML models for cement manufacturing at Alcemy.

-I learned to code with C++ in 2001, when laptops did not exist, there was one central computer room in the university, and the reference was a book.
+I learned to code with C++ in 2001, when laptops did not exist, there was one central computer room in the university, tests were written on paper (a missing semicolon got a red mark and a point off) and the reference was a book.
 I taught myself Python in 2013 through videos, Stack Overflow, and trial-and-error.
 Things before LLMs were different.

 The thread through all of this is the same: modeling physical systems during my studies, certifying in project management, and a lasting fascination with philosophy taught me to see projects as systems of interacting knowledge areas, where internal and external factors evolve through phases within constraint boundaries.
 Philosophy shaped how I see and act on things as much as engineering did.
 I understand physical systems, I understand data, and I have fun connecting the two in ways that make sense to the people who have to use them.